clojurists-together/clojuriststogether.org/content/news/2026/June 2026 Project Updates.md

 ---
 Here are the first updates for short term projects funded in Q2 2026.
-You can find overviews of these projects and two others which will be reporting on a slightly different schedule in the [original funding announcement](https://www.clojuriststogether.org/news/q2-2026-funding-announcement/).
+You can find overviews of these projects and the two others which will be reporting on a slightly different schedule in the [original funding announcement](https://www.clojuriststogether.org/news/q2-2026-funding-announcement/).
 Thanks everyone!

 [Clojure LLM: Dragan Djuric](#clojure-llm-dragan-djuric)